-Question: When is Hurricane Season and how can it affect a trip?
+Question: How can a Hurricane Season affect a trip?

-Answer: First, a hurricane is basically a heat engine which gets its heat input from the warm, humid air over the tropical ocean.
-Hurricane seasons are different for different parts of the world.
-On the Atlantic coast, it typically runs from June to November with the most active part of the season being August through October (this would typically effect the Caribbean as well); the Northeast Pacific basin has a broader peak with activity beginning in late May or early June and going until late October or early November with a peak in storminess in late August/early September; and there are other seasons for the North Indian basin, Southwest Indian and Australian/Southeast Indian basins, and others.
-However, reportedly globally, September is the most active month and May is the least active month.
-Travelers are advised to first check with the hotel or cruise company to find out how they inform their guests when a hurricane is coming, what actions they plan and what refund policies they have (if any).
+Answer: First, a hurricane is a heat engine which gets its heat input from the warm, humid air over the tropical ocean.
+Hurricane seasons vary for different parts of the world.
+Travelers are advised to first check with the hotel or cruise company to find out how they inform their guests when a hurricane is coming, what actions they plan and what refund policies they have, if any.
 Some experts also say that a direct hit by a major hurricane is an extremely rare event, so the choice of when and where to travel is ultimately up to you.

 Question: Aside from Brazil, where is a good place to visit in South America?

-Argentina, Peru, Chile and even Columbia are good destinations to visit.
+Argentina, Peru, Chile and Columbia are good destinations to visit.

 Question: I am getting ready for my first trip to Europe and am really concerned about keeping my money and passport in a safe place.
 What do you suggest?

-Answer from Lysa Allman-Baldwin: Keeping your money and person safe is important no matter where you are, however it is particularly important when traveling abroad where a passport is a crucial document to keep safe.
+Answer from Lysa Allman-Baldwin: Keeping your money and person safe is important no matter where you are.
+It is particularly important when traveling abroad where a passport is a crucial document to keep safe.
 First of all, carry a little of the local currency, but keep the rest in traveler’s checks, cashing only a few at a time.
-Keep a copy of the check numbers and passport, as well as the issuer (American Express, etc.) in two different places.
+Keep a copy of the check numbers and passport, as well as the issuer (American Express) in two different places.
 One place is your locked suitcase and the other is back home just in case they are lost or stolen.
-Buy a travel pouch, sold at any travel store, for your passport and cash, which criss-crosses your shoulder, and under your shirt or blouse.
-Thieves will rarely attack you to get under your clothing, but are very good at getting into your pockets, backpacks, purses, etc. If you will be spending time in the water, there are waterproof bags with velcro that can be attached to your wrist/ankle as well.
-If you are traveling via train, sleep with it on as well.
+Buy a travel pouch for your passport and cash, which criss-crosses your shoulder, and under your shirt or blouse.
+Thieves will rarely attack you to get under your clothing, but are very good at getting into your pockets, backpacks, and pocketbooks.
+If you will be spending time in the water, there are waterproof bags with velcro that can be attached to your wrist/ankle as well.
+If you are traveling via train, sleep with it on you.
 You can also buy a special travel belt, which has a slit inside for folded bills/checks.
-It will hold all of your “paper” and when you need some, stop into a bathroom stall to remove it.
-Be careful and use common sense.
+It will hold all of your “paper” and when you need some, stop into a restroom stall to remove it.
+Use common sense.
 Enjoy your trip!

 Question: Name three international places with lots of black history that most people don’t know about.